kaiomagalhaes/blog/en/docker.md

 `docker run --name myapp_db -e POSTGRES_PASSWORD=postgres -d postgres`

-This command will download a postgres image and run it, as well as open a the por 5432 for conections.
+This command will download a postgres image and run it, as well as open a the port 5432 for connections.

 Now let's run the application.